endoritos/mini_smartHome/README.md

 Welcome to my first try to react native building a mini smart home

-This app brings the abillty to see if your windows are u-open or closed The abiliit to turn on and off your lights and see what your usage and engegie is all done in de back end with and Build ESP32 and more 7
+This app brings the abillty to see if your windows are open or closed The ability to turn on and off your lights and see what your energy and money usage is for every day/month/year all done in de back end with and Build ESP32 and more 7